-Out-of-pocket
+Maximum Out-of-Pocket

-You must pay any Out-of-Pocket Expenses for Covered Services up to the Maximum Out-of-Pocket Amount shown on the Schedule of Benefits.
-After the Maximum Out-of-Pocket Amount is met for an individual, we will pay 100% of Covered Services.
+You must pay any required Deductible, Copayments or Coinsurance amounts required until you reach the Maximum Out-of-Pocket Amount shown on your Schedule of Benefits.
+After the Maximum Out-of-Pocket Amount is met for an individual, we will pay 100% of the cost for Covered Services.
 The family Maximum Out-of-Pocket Amount is two times the individual Maximum Out-of-Pocket Amount.
 For the family Maximum Out-of-Pocket Amount, once a Member has met the individual Maximum Out-of-Pocket Amount, the remainder of the family Maximum Out-of-Pocket Amount can be met with the combination of any one or more Members' Eligible Service Expenses.